Gusto Pricing 2026

 Gusto Pricing Overview

 Gusto has 4 pricing plans, including a free tier.
 Paid plans range from $0 to $180/month.
 The Simple plan costs $49/month, best for small businesses needing single-state payroll.
-The Plus plan costs $80/month, best for businesses needing advanced payroll and hr.
-The Premium plan costs $180/month, best for scaling businesses needing full-service support.
-The Contractor Only plan is free and is best for contractor-only businesses.
+The Plus plan costs $80/month, best for businesses needing advanced payroll and benefits (best value).
+The Premium plan costs $180/month, best for scaling businesses with dedicated support.
+The Contractor Only plan is free and is best for contractor-only businesses (limited time offer).

 Gusto is an all-in-one payroll, benefits, and HR platform designed for small businesses.
 Launched in 2011 as ZenPayroll, Gusto now serves over 300,000 businesses across the United States, offering a modern, intuitive approach to payroll processing and HR management.